kuri65536/GenieExamples/gnome-wiki/GSLSample.md

 - Multidimensional Root-Finding Sample
 - Nonlinear Least-Squares Fitting Sample

-# GNU Scientific Library - Vala Samples
+# GNU Scientific Library - Genie Samples

 These samples are found in the reference manual of GSL and were rewritten for vala.
 Compile all the examples with: